 - Students’ registration and enrolment for courses, as well as extending courses, will serve as a binding agreement to follow the course to completion and to pay the full fees.

-Students who book their course before coming to school should make the payment by bank transfer.
+Students who book their course before coming to school should make the payment by bank transfer, Flywire or by card over the phone.

-- If you want accommodation, you must also pay: a non-refundable placement fee of £50 and a full accommodation fee.
+- If you want accommodation, you must pay: a non-refundable booking fee of £60 and a full accommodation fee including possible supplements.

 - Course fees do not include course books, materials, travel expenses, social events where fees are charged, or personal and health insurance.

-- A course book is £35 and you must buy it before your course.
-Students who study short courses, up to 6 weeks, can borrow the book for a deposit of £35, which is refundable on the strict condition that the book is returned in exactly the same condition as when it was borrowed.
+- A course book is £35 and you must buy it or rent it before your course.
+Students can borrow the book for a deposit of £35, which is refundable on the strict condition that the book is returned in exactly the same condition as when it was borrowed.
+Students who are attending a 20 or 25 hours course will require two books and will therefore need to pay a deposit of £70.

 - Course fees are subject to change with no prior notice.

 - Students who want to make payments monthly and pay for the first and the last month in advance, are entitled to discounted rates – as in the price list.
-Students then should pay each installment before the first lesson of every month, unless agreed otherwise at the registration.
+Students then should pay each instalment before the first lesson of every month, unless agreed otherwise at registration.
 These students don’t pay for the last month.
-If a student decides to extend the course, the fee from the last month is moved to the month that the next course finishes.
+If a student decides to extend the course, the fee from the last month is moved to the month that the extended course finishes.

 - Communicate School of English reserves the right to refuse issuing more than one visa support letter if the visa has been already refused once.